 In your Organization Settings, you have these options for lunch:

 The configuration above says, “Everyone has to report their lunch, and if someone works at least 6 hours, they must report a lunch of at least 30 minutes.”
 So if they must do it, and CrewTracks knows that, why don’t we just fill it out for them?
 Well, now we do.
 If someone hits the shift length you indicate, CrewTracks will automatically allocate the minimum required lunch when they clock out.
-Like this: